rileyjmurray/sageopt/_sources/index.rst.txt

 It has proven a little difficult to get that documentation on this website (at least in a clean, readable way).

 The web documentation for ``Signomial`` and ``Polynomial`` objects is in a decent state.
 Check it out for yourself by following the Web Documentation link on the left sidebar.

-Web documentation for functions which generate SAGE relaxations themselves has only just begin.
-The web documentation for these functions will be up very soon.
+Web documentation for functions which generate SAGE relaxations themselves is in-progress.

 Sageopt contains a subpackage called ``coniclifts``.
 This is a backend package that most users will not need to interact with, beyond some very basic commands.
 Those basic commands will have web documentation soon.